if you go into the woods, fun in the woods, fun woodland activities for you and your child

 While you're in the woods, have a go at some forest art.
 Take crayons and paper for bark-rubbing, or find a selection of leaves for making leaf-rubbings and leaf prints.
 Talk about the different shapes of leaves & the pattern of veins inside them.
 Can you work out which trees they're from?

 When the beautiful autumn colours arrive, give your child a cardboard headband with a strip of double-sided sticky tape around the outside and encourage them to choose and stick their favourite fallen leaves to make a stunning autumnal crown.
-Or put sticky-backed plastic on the outside of their wellies and see what they pick up as they run and jump in the autumn leaves.

 Leaves, moss, bark, sticks, pine-cones and rocks are perfect materials for a large-scale outdoor artwork.
 How about a hedgehog, butterfly or abstract design?
 (Type 'forest school art' into Google or Pinterest for hundreds of ideas.)
-Alternatively, make arrows and other symbols to mark out a woodland trail, or use thread to tie woodland 'treasure' such as skeleton leaves, seed pods, feathers and fircones onto sticks to make a natural mobile.
+Alternatively, make arrows and other symbols to mark out a woodland trail, or use thread to tie woodland 'treasure' such as skeleton leaves, seed pods, feathers and fir cones onto sticks to make a natural mobile.

 Imaginations run wild